 Whenever we discuss the future of solar power in San Diego, we must take a step back and appreciate why our city and our state has gone through so much trouble and pushed so hard to free itself of fossil fuels.

 According to the EPA, the electric power sector accounted for 32% of U.S. total greenhouse gas emissions in 2012.
-Those numbers have increased over 10% in the last ten years.
+Those numbers have increased by over 10% in the last ten years.

 The scientific consensus tells us that fossil fuels contribute to climate change, which in results searing heat waves, choking smog, more intense storms, degradation of wildlife habitats, and the increase of insect-borne illnesses, like Lyme disease and West Nile virus.
-Here in San Diego, we are already feeling the affects of climate change as our state suffers from more severe droughts and increasingly catastrophic fires.
+Here in San Diego, we are already feeling the effects of climate change as our state suffers from more severe droughts and increasingly catastrophic fires.

 Solar energy is one potent option to fight climate change.
 In a massive 2015 study called, “The Future of Solar Energy,” the MIT Energy Initiative explained that, “Massive expansion of solar generation worldwide by mid-century is likely a necessary component of any serious strategy to mitigate climate change.”
 Every solar panel that goes up on a rooftop creates energy that doesn’t have to be produced by burning natural gas or by coal.
-If we want to preserve our beautiful planet for the future generations, solar energy in San Diego can be a part of that solution.
+If we want to preserve our beautiful planet for future generations, solar energy in San Diego can be a part of that solution.